DataDog/hiring-engineers/answers.md

 ## VISUALIZING DATA

-After collecting the data into the datadog, next step is to visualize the data in UI.
+After collecting the data into the datadog, next step is to visualize the data in UI or monitor tha data manually.
 Here, i have collected the metrics of above created custom app and installed mysql app in the hostmap are shown below.

 ![008](https://user-images.githubusercontent.com/33669341/53704495-5c98c400-3e1d-11e9-8fcd-bf4fc28cd234.PNG)

 ![009](https://user-images.githubusercontent.com/33669341/53704498-5efb1e00-3e1d-11e9-878c-937641649208.PNG)

 Timeboard has been created by using datadog API.
-In timeboard, we can have a better view of data flow in live or past.
+It helps to monitor data flow in live or past manually by giving query.

                 import requests, json, os, datetime, time
                 from datadog import initialize